+There is a difference between being a helpful nephew and being used.
 Help him if he is trying to do something for making money.
 Help him to get a job and do the necessary paperwork if required.
 But don’t make him completely depended upon you.
 Neither should you continue to give money throughout your life.
 It will make you run out of money one day.
 Moreover, your uncle has to deal with the situation on his own.

 Your uncle has to work.
 Nobody will give him money throughout his life.
 If you really want to help your uncle, then take the following steps: